ceph/ceph/doc/rados/configuration/osd-config-ref.rst

 ``osd scrub min interval``

-:Description: The minimal interval in seconds for scrubbing the Ceph OSD Daemon
+:Description: The minimal interval in seconds for scrubbing Ceph OSDs
               when the Ceph Storage Cluster load is low.

 :Type: Float